Cat tracking collars: GPS vs. Radio

-Let’s start by explaining the difference between the two technologies.
+Let’s start by explaining the difference between Radio Frequency and GPS tracking technologies.

 The Global Positioning System (GPS), is a global navigation satellite system that provides location and time information in all weather conditions, anywhere on the Earth where there is an unobstructed line of sight to four or more GPS satellites.
 The GPS system, which is owned and operated by the US government, operates independently of any telephone or internet reception.
 It allows you to track over time and see where something has been on either PC, tablet, or a smartphone.

 RF Cat Trackers use Radio Frequency (2.4ghz) to send and receive messages between the handset and the tag.
 The strength of the transmission from the tag received by the handset is used to indicate distance as well as direction.
 In this way, the handset shows which way to walk to locate the lost cat.

 So which is ultimately better?
 Well let’s look at four factors which you may use to decide what’s best for you and your cat; size and weight, battery life, accuracy, and cost.